KaliLinuxF/universe-group/README.md

 - timestamp
 - data (JSONB)

-This keeps ingestion simple and flexible
+This keeps ingestion simple and flexible.

+**Performance optimizations:**

+- Batch inserts (up to 500 events per transaction)
+- ON CONFLICT DO NOTHING for duplicate handling
+- Automatic fallback to individual inserts on batch failure
+- JSONB indexing for analytical queries

-Analytical complexity is intentionally moved to the read side
+Analytical complexity is intentionally moved to the read side.

 ## Analytics & Reporting